cognitedata/opcua-extractor-net/README.md

 ### Using Docker

-There are docker images of each release at eu.gcr.io/cognite-registry/opcua-extractor-net.
+There are docker images of each release at dockerhub: opcua-extractor-net.

 Config, both opcua config `opc.ua.extractor.Config.xml` and `config.yml` are located in a volume /config and certificates are located in subfolders of the volume /certificates.
 Example:

-`docker run -v "$(pwd)/config:/config" -v "$(pwd)/certificates:/certificates eu.gcr.io/cognite-registry/opcua-extractor-net:tag`
+`docker run -v "$(pwd)/config:/config" -v "$(pwd)/certificates:/certificates opcua-extractor-net:tag`

 which would run the build tagged with `tag` using config stored in `current_dir/config`.